Manraj Singh

-Manraj Singh Sharma is an Indian theatre and television actor.
+Manraajh Singh is an Indian actor.

 He is best known for portraying the role of Jugal in the romantic web series Romil & Jugal (2017).

 He has appeared in several Hindi television and digital series, including Bade Achhe Lagte Hain 2, Qayamat Ki Raat, and Kehne Ko Humsafar Hain.

 Early life

-Manraj Singh Sharma is an alumnus of the Drama School Mumbai.
+Manraajh Singh is an alumnus of the Drama School Mumbai.

 He has stated that he believes more in spirituality than organized religion.

 Career

-Sharma began his acting journey in theatre before transitioning to television.
+Manraajh began his acting journey in theatre before transitioning to television.

 He made his small-screen debut in 2014 with Yeh Dil Sun Raha Hai, produced by Balaji Telefilms.

 In 2017, he gained recognition for his portrayal of Jugal in ALTBalaji’s web series Romil & Jugal, which explored a same-sex love story.
 A reviewer praised his performance for its sensitive and realistic approach.

-Following this, Sharma appeared in a number of Hindi television shows including Kaleerein, Kehne Ko Humsafar Hain, and Qayamat Ki Raat.
+Following this, Manraajh appeared in a number of Hindi television shows including Kaleerein, Kehne Ko Humsafar Hain, and Qayamat Ki Raat.

 From 2021 to 2023, he portrayed Shubham Kapoor in Bade Achhe Lagte Hain 2 on Sony TV.

-In 2025, Sharma took on the role of Harshvardhan in the television series Tumm Se Tumm Tak.
+In 2025, Manraajh took on the role of Harshvardhan in the television series Tumm Se Tumm Tak.

 He has also spoken about the importance of inclusivity and diversity in Indian television storytelling.

 Personal life

-In an interview, Sharma opened up about coping with the loss of his father, sharing that the grief has deeply influenced his emotional growth as an actor.
+In an interview, Manraajh opened up about coping with the loss of his father, sharing that the grief has deeply influenced his emotional growth as an actor.